GitHub Phishing Attacks: Protect Your Business Data

 - Operational Disruption: Unauthorized changes or deletions of code can halt critical projects, causing delays and increased costs.

-For example, imagine a scenario where a company’s unique algorithm is stolen and sold to competitors—this could set back years of research and innovation.
+For example, imagine a scenario where a company’s unique algorithm is stolen and sold to competitors.
+This could set back years of research and innovation.

 How These Phishing Attacks Work: Step-by-Step